AissamDjahnine/Dijkstra/README.md

 You can check the [makefile](https://github.com/AissamDjahnine/Metro-Problem-/blob/master/makefile)

 **Execute the program :**
+There are two ways to excute the Network program :
+**1/ Using Stations Ids :**

 You can find the Ids of the stations in : **s.csv** file